 How to find the exact version of an npm package used by a site

 Most technology detectors use regex against URLs and headers, which rarely surfaces more than a major version.
-The only way to get the exact semver is to read the package's own `package.json`, which shows up inside the site's sourcemap whenever webpack includes `node_modules/<pkg>/package.json` as a source.
+The only reliable way to get the exact semver is to read the package's own `package.json`, which shows up inside the site's sourcemap whenever the bundler includes `node_modules/<pkg>/package.json` as a source.
+Once you know to look there, the workflow is mechanical: fetch the map, walk `sources[]`, parse the matching `sourcesContent[]` entry, read the `version` field.
+No guessing, no inference, no false confidence.

 Background